 This page contains affiliate links—if you book through them, we may receive a small commission, at no extra cost to you.
 Thank you!

-Summer 2020 has been, among other things, the summer of local travel for many of us.
-We’ve explored parts of New York City, New Jersey, Long Island, Westchester, and Connecticut that we’ve never seen before, and rather than jet off to Europe for a big summer vacation, we booked an Airbnb in Greenwood Lake, New York—just 50 miles northwest, an hour and 10 minutes away, from Queens.
+Summer 2020 was, among other things, the summer of local travel for many of us, and 2021 will continue that trend.
+I know our family has explored parts of New York City, Long Island, Westchester, New Jersey, and Connecticut that we’ve never seen before.
+Rather than jet off to Europe for a big summer vacation, this year we booked a vacation rental with friends in Greenwood Lake, New York—just 50 miles northwest, an hour and 10 minutes away, from Queens.

 We anticipated a relaxing few days of swimming, grilling, and kayaking, but what we found exceeded our expectations.
 We didn’t just get Greenwood Lake, after all—we had easy access to a large swath of New York and New Jersey that we’d never really spent time in before.
 Countless state parks, hikes, farms, breweries, and more awaited, and we took full advantage—between the swims and meals, of course.

 The best part?
 This region is close enough to be a weekend getaway or even a day trip from NYC.
 And it’s not just for summertime: There’s apple-picking in fall and skiing in winter.
 Here’s our mini travel guide to things to do in the Greenwood Lake region, no matter the season.